ljw1004/csharpspec/csharp/conversions.md

 ### Evaluation of anonymous function conversions to expression tree types

-Conversion of an anonymous function to an expression tree type produces an expression tree (§4.6).
+Conversion of an anonymous function to an expression tree type produces an expression tree ([Expression tree types](types.md#expression-tree-types)).
 More precisely, evaluation of the anonymous function conversion leads to the construction of an object structure that represents the structure of the anonymous function itself.
 The precise structure of the expression tree, as well as the exact process for creating it, are implementation defined.

 ### Implementation example